-When it comes to work talk, ask the right questions and then listen.
+When it comes to work talk, especially if it’s more of a difficult conversation, ask the right questions and then listen.

-Ask plain questions that start from square one and get to the root of the problem.
+Ask plain questions that start from square one and get to the root of the topic.
 For example:

 - Tell me your understanding of the objectives you must meet.